 Build the data plumbing that allows for data scientists to process huge amounts of data.
 In practice, they’re responsible for feeding the models defined by data scientists.
 Also, they’re often responsible for taking theoretical data science models and helping scale them out to production-level models that can handle the day-to-day of companies that generate terabytes of data.

-5 Deep Learning Companies To Keep An Eye On In 2020
+5 Deep Learning Companies To Keep An Eye On

 NVIDIA AI Platform for Developers’ GPU-accelerated deep learning frameworks offer flexibility to design and train custom deep neural networks and provide interfaces to commonly-used programming languages such as Python and C/C++, making NVIDIA one of the world’s leading deep learning developers.